cdp menu

 – Static date range → Filters the data between the specified date range

-*For the dynamic date range, data gets refreshed based on the refresh interval (check refresh interval explained below) set for the segment.
+*For the dynamic date range, data gets refreshed based on the refresh interval (check refresh interval explained below) set for the audience.

-Based on the date range chosen, the segment becomes a static or dynamic segment
+Based on the date range chosen, the audience becomes a static or dynamic audience

-1. Static segment is fixed for the date range given and no new users are added or removed from the segment.
+1. Static audience is fixed for the date range given and no new users are added or removed from the segment.

-2. Dynamic segment is changing and new users are added or removed based on the given date range and refresh interval.
-Every time a segment gets refreshed, an inclusion event called “added_to_segment” is assigned to the user who enters the segment and an exclusion event called “removed_from_segment” is assigned to the user who is excluded from the segment based on the segment filter criteria
+2. Dynamic audience is changing and new users are added or removed based on the given date range and refresh interval.
+Every time an audience gets refreshed, an inclusion event called “added_to_segment” is assigned to the user who enters the audience segment and an exclusion event called “removed_from_segment” is assigned to the user who is excluded from the audience segment based on the audience filter criteria

-Note: Based on the refresh interval, the segments are refreshed with the ad platforms which helps in improving the match rates of the segments.
-It is highly recommended to create a dynamic segment for this refresh to happen.
+Note: Based on the refresh interval, the audiences are refreshed with the ad platforms which helps in improving the match rates of the audiences.
+It is highly recommended to create a dynamic audience for this refresh to happen.

 Attributes filter → You can further filter the data using attributes (if available) for the event.
 For example,